MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-al-profiler-overview.md

 ## Inline CodeLens for AL profiling results

+CodeLens is available for showing profile results.
+At hover, the CodeLens displays time spent in milliseconds for the specific method, and number of hits.
 The option for adding a lower limit for time spent on statement execution is `al.statementLensMin`.
-To activate this setting, press **Ctrl+Shift+P**, and then choose **Preferences: Open Settings (UI)** for workspace settings, or choose **Preferences: Open User Settings** for user settings. <!-- Setting..., which will be shown when opening a code file through the AL profiler`al.statementLensMin` -->
+To activate this setting, press **Ctrl+Shift+P**, and then choose **Preferences: Open Settings (UI)** for workspace settings, or choose **Preferences: Open User Settings** for user settings.

 ## See Also